davidparsson/pre-commit-scripts/README.md

 This is for example useful in projects where database migration scripts are executed alphabetically.

 This check can be skipped by supplying a keyword in the commit message.
+Default is `skip-migration-check`.

 ### What it does